oaleynik/nwjs-autoupdater/README.md

 Because it is simple and more importantly - it can be compiled from any platform for any platform.

 ### Credits
-I'm not very proficient in the golang (yet) so I've used and slitly modified several packages from the go community (all credits are going to them):
+I'm not very proficient in the golang (yet) so I've used and slightly modified several packages from the go community (all credits are going to them):

 https://github.com/skratchdot/open-golang - Open a file, directory, or URI using the OS's default application for that object type.
-Optionally, you can specify an application to use. https://github.com/ivaxer/go-xattr - Extended attribute support for Go #golang And very simple zip unpacker (can't find the source)
+Optionally, you can specify an application to use.
+https://github.com/ivaxer/go-xattr - Extended attribute support for Go #golang
+And very simple zip unpacker (can't find the source)

 ### Final word
 I really hope that we will have something like this out-of-the box in NWJS!